comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 Surely, we can just share source code via email or a messaging app by zipping it up, or just share it on Google Docs, OneDrive, DropBox, etc!

 Well... we **can** do that, but it is a Very Bad Idea (VBI)!

+First, in this course, it means that the staff won't be able to tell that you have been achieving the learning outcomes, because we won't know who did what.

+But even in real-world projects, it's a VBI.

 Consider Imogen and Zac working collaboratively on a software project using a shared drive, such as Google Drive.
 One day, Imogen downloads a file to work on.
 A bit later, Zac does too.
 Imogen makes some changes and then copies the file back to the server.
 Her changes are all there!
 A bit later, Zac uploads his copy of the file.
 His changes are all there!
 After lunch, Imogen needs to make some further changes, so she gets the file again, knowing that Zac had worked on it.
 What would she find??